camligorkem/ADA_2018_Project/README.md

 ## Next Steps To Do
 ## Prepare and Explore Data: Until Dec 2.
 - Precise the topics per each country:
-  Run LDA for each country (we do it separately otherwise the words selected might be more biased per some country has more words or articles such as US). for
+  Run LDA for each country (we do it separately otherwise the words selected might be more biased per some country has more words or articles such as US).
-- For each article o the topic assignment.
+- For each article do the topic assignment.
 - For each country/website/time (monthly and/or yearly) find topic percentages.

 ## Find Correlations between Now Corpus and FactBook: Until Dec 9.
 - Find the country-wise correlations between Now Corpus and Factbook.
+- Gather analysis and correlation results.
+- Do data visualization.

-## Finalize and Revise the Work done: Until Dec 16.
+## Finalize and Revise the Work done for Project: Until Dec 16.
 - Finalize the project,
 - Clean, comment and revise the notebooks.
 - Create data story.